TissueMAPS/TissueMAPS/README.md

 A package for converting Visitron's STK files to PNG images with optional renaming.

-*For more details, please refer to the respective subfolders.*
+*For more details, please refer to the individual tools.*